What Is Graphic Design?

 Fortunately, the CSS @font-face rule has offered web designers a lot of opportunities.
 You can use any font design known to humanity with services such as Adobe Typekit or Google Fonts.
 Think about how dynamic artworks can become!

-It is easier to do graphic design once the correct font has been installed on your computer.
-It will guarantee that an intended visual appearance for every chosen typeface will be met on export and print.
+Once the correct font has been installed on your computer, graphic design becomes easier.
+This will guarantee that the intended visual appearance for every chosen typeface will be met on export and print.
 Purchase valid licenses for all fonts applied.
 Usually, these resources are provided in either OTF or TTF file formats.

 Choosing Between Graphic Design and Web Design

-When deciding whether to go with graphic or web design, consider the project’s objective and how it would be used by its viewers.
+When deciding whether to go with graphic or web design, consider the project’s objective and how viewers will use it.
 Graphic design could be appropriate if visuals are required for print materials like posters and business cards.
-On the other hand, if you need a website or mobile application with user input via interactive interfaces, then web design is preferable.
+On the other hand, if you need a website or mobile application with user input via interactive interfaces, web design is preferable.

 Ultimately, differentiating between graphic and web designs will help you choose the best for your project.
 The fact that you know what kind of designer you require ensures that everything comes together harmoniously to create a successful product that effectively delivers your intended message or concept.